What Are Lookalike Audiences and Why Should You Use Them?

 Well, the day has finally come.
 Lookalike Audiences technology allows our algorithms to dynamically find users who look like and behave just like your ideal customer.
 Although it seems like magic – we promise – it’s not witchcraft!

-Most performance marketers are sitting on a gold mine and they don’t even know it.
+Most performance marketing experts are sitting on a gold mine and they don’t even know it.

 CRM and pixel data can be used to help businesses in all sorts of ways.
 Here are a few examples: